YUCHEN005/RATS-Channel-A-Speech-Data/README.md

 # RATS-Chaneel-A-Speech-Data
 We create a private repository for RATS Channel A Speech Data, which is not yet public.
-Here we release its Log-Mel Fbank feature and show several raw wavform listening demos.
+Here we release its Log-Mel Fbank feature and present several raw wavform listening demos.

 ## I. Log-Mel Fbank feature